raganwald/raganwald.github.com/_posts/2015-12-31-this-is-not-an-essay-about-traits-in-javascript.md

 }
 {% endhighlight %}

-In this case, we want to take a class, `Todo`, and turn it into a `TimeSensitiveTodo` by incorporating some colouring behaviour.
-Instead of mixing that behaviour into our `TimeSensitiveTodo` class, we create a subclass of `Todo` and mix the colour `ColourAsWellAs` into that, the we extend our new subclass with `TimeSensitiveTodo`.

 This allows us to override both our `Todo` methods and the `ColourAsWellAs` methods.
+And elsewhere, we can write:

+{% highlight javascript %}
+const ColouredMeeting = ColouredAsWellAs(Meeting);
+{% endhighlight %}

+Or perhaps:

+{% highlight javascript %}
+class TimeSensitiveMeeting extends ColouredAsWellAs(Meeting) {
+  // ...
+}
+{% endhighlight %}

 To summarize, our problem is that we want to be able to override or extend functionality from shared behaviour, whether that shared behaviour is defined as a class or as functionality to be mixed in.
+Subclass factories are one way to solve that problem.

 Now we'll solve the same problem with traits.

 ### defining lightweight traits